San7o/cchecker/README.md

 )
 ```

-Yes, not practical.
+Cool, not practical.
 So I moved to C++ and everything was much easier.
-The owner of a value wraps a value in an inner context, and the
+The owner of a value wraps the value in an inner context, and the
 references hold a pointer to this context.
 It is very similar to
 smart pointer: the context contains a counter for mutable and
 immutable references that gets incremented when a new reference gets
-created and removed when a reference gors out of scope.
+created and removed when a reference goes out of scope.
 If the owner's
 destructor gets called and the counters are not 0, that means that
 the references are not valid anymore so It panics.
 In particular, I
 created the following calsses: